status-im/docs.status.im/source/research/howto.md

 ```

 Now that we set up the first website on swarm.
-Lets learn how we can host it on a ENS Domain.
+Lets learn how to setup a ENS Domain.